Overview

 Year 1 | Period 1

-You will start by learning workplace safety, materials and tools.
-You will then learn an introduction to boom trucks and cranes, codes and documentation, rigging equipment and procedures, load chart reading and interpretation, equipment operations as well as specialty lifts and workplace coaching.
+You'll learn about workplace safety, materials and tools.
+You’ll also experience an introduction to boom trucks and cranes, codes and documentation, rigging equipment and procedures, load chart reading and interpretation, equipment operations as well as specialty lifts and workplace coaching.

 Apprenticeship education performance